Graduate Certificate in Health Informatics

 Optimizing the use of information in healthcare services for better healthcare delivery, management, & planning

-UNE Online’s Health Informatics certificate benefits student by rounding out their professional experience and formal training as they become more professionally established.
-This field is growing rapidly, and a Health Informatics certificate provide the skills needed to hit the ground running in a career within a healthcare setting.
+UNE Online’s Health Informatics certificate benefits the student by rounding out their professional experience and formal training as they become more professionally established.
+This field is growing rapidly, and a Health Informatics certificate provides the skills needed to hit the ground running in a career within a healthcare setting.

 The Graduate Certificate in Health Informatics program requires you to complete 12 credit hours of required courses.
 All courses are post-bachelor’s level and taught in eight-week terms, allowing you to take two courses each semester.
 The Health Informatics certificate is three semesters in length, which is the time equivalent of one full year.
 This assumes that you choose to take a regular course load consisting of one course each term, two courses per semester.
 You may complete the program more quickly taking more than one course each eight-week term.
 Click to view our course list.

 Graduates leave our program having achieved the following learning outcomes: